yuliadm/RL-intro/README.md

 **Tetris** is a game that involves placing pieces of different shapes on top of each other so that they fill in the rectangular grid.
 A common human approach to this problem involves looking for open spaces that match the shape of the current piece, which is ultimately a task in visual pattern detection and object recognition.

-The Deep Reinforcement Learning approach utilizes raw pixel data rather than explicit featurization.
+The Deep Reinforcement Learning approach utilizes raw pixel data rather than explicit featurization (e.g., features relating the contour and height of the game board and the numebr of holes present).

 ## RL-intro